 Based on interviews (A1, A2, A3, B3, C2) the leadership of Sidogiri Islamic Boarding School has a superior program, used by the community.
 All the candidates of Ustadz (Islamic teachers) must go through some important activities, namely (1) debriefing of prospective teachers in the Sidogiri Boarding School Secretariat Hall.
 This activity was carried out for ten days.
-This debriefing was held to prepare prospective teachers to carry out their mandatory teaching duties well; (2) Education and training in social fiqh; (3) basic leadership education and training; (4) Education and training in administrative fundamentals; (4) Didactic-methodical education and training; (5) Education management education and training; (6) Educational sociology education and training; (7) Education and training as well as community ethics. https://sidogiri.net/2014/06/pembekalan-calon-gt-2015/
+This debriefing was held to prepare prospective teachers to carry out their mandatory teaching duties well; (2) Education and training in social fiqh; (3) basic leadership education and training; (4) Education and training; (5) Education management education and training; (6) Educational sociology education and training; (7) Education and training as well as community ethics. https://sidogiri.net/2014/06/pembekalan-calon-gt-2015/